JimKnowler/verilog-spi/README.md

 - write SPIController with tests
 - write SPIPeripheral with tests
 - write integration tests for SPIController + SPIPeripheral
+- improve build system
+  - improvements to makefile
     - augment makefile to be sensitive to header files
     - refactor makefile - generic rules for Verilation of Verilog modules
     - refactor makefile - compile to object files in build directory separately so final build step is just linker
   - convert from makefile to CMake or Bazel (python?)
 - support testing all 4 SPI modes by using verilator arg at verilation time, such as '-GSPI_MODE=3'
    - generate 4 versions of SPIController and SPIPeripheral
    - run unit tests on each version
 - support testing different clock speeds on SPIController by using verilator arg at verilation time, such as '-GCLKS_PER_HALF_BIT=3'
    - generate multiple versions of SPIController
    - run unit tests on each version
+- support generation of C++ test framework code from verilog/verilator output